Aeration for Water Radon Mitigation

 - Dissolved oxygen

 In addition to checking the levels of radon gas remaining in the water, the concentration of dissolved oxygen can be used to estimate whether the process is over or under aerated.
 The pH test will give an indication of the amount of carbon dioxide removal. pH increases as the carbon dioxide is removed. pH can also be used to monitor the effective range for hydrogen sulfide, iron, and manganese removal.
 The temperature is important as the saturation point of oxygen increases as the temperature decreases.
 As water temperature drops, the operator must adjust the aeration process to maintain the correct DO level.
 When operating properly, aeration systems can reduce the levels of waterborne radon gas by over 99%.
+Learn more at our sister site Blue Waters.

 For A FREE, No-Obligation Price Quote.